How to Use Allowances in Residential Construction

 If you don't add your markup to those additional costs, you're diluting the contribution to your overhead and net profit in the current fiscal year, leaving you short and not earning what you deserve.

-So, if the change in work or scope will add any amount of time to the project's schedule (which 99% of the time it does), then you want to charge the markup.
+So, if the change in work or scope will add any time to the project's schedule (which it does 99% of the time), you should charge the markup.

 But sometimes, the more expensive product might have the same lead and installation times, and your clients might wonder why you're essentially making more for what they perceive as no additional work.